 Liang and others made international headlines in 2002 when state-run TV in Changchun suddenly gave way to footage of Falun Gong being practiced around the world, documentation of human rights abuses, and a video deconstructing the so-called “self-immolation” incident as a hoax.
-The broadcasts reached hundreds of thousands of viewers in the city and surrounding province of Jilin. (news / Amnesty urgent action)
+As reported in the 2002 Amnesty Urgent Action, the broadcasts reached hundreds of thousands of viewers in the city and surrounding province of Jilin.

 The broadcasts came at a time when airwaves were overflowing with vilifying propaganda, inciting hatred and violence against Falun Gong practitioners.
 Because of the Communist Party’s tight control over the media, practitioners had no avenue for their voices to be heard.

 “As in all large scale persecutions, the Communist Party’s use of pervasive hate propaganda has been crucial to enabling atrocities as it causes the ‘bystander’ population to view victims as sub-human,” says Falun Dafa Information Center executive director Levi Browde.
 “But for that one evening in Changchun, for that brief moment, the veil of fallacy and of Orwellian ‘thoughtwork’ was broken.
 Instead, the reality of Falun Gong’s innocence and the persecution’s brutality unfolded before millions of eyes.”

 In an April 2002 article, the New York Times described the incident as follows: “One man from Changchun said that when [Falun Gong founder] Li Hongzhi’s image suddenly appeared on all eight of the city’s cable television channels on March 5, some residents assumed that the government had lifted its ban on the movement and took to the streets to celebrate.”